 Radiation tissue damage

 Specific chronic bone infections

 Bethesda Hospital’s Wound Care and Hyperbaric Medicine program has an impressive heal rate of 95 percent within 14 weeks.
 If you have a wound that hasn’t healed, we encourage you to call us as soon as possible.
 We’ll schedule you for a visit with one of our physicians, who will determine your care plan and start your treatment.

-You’ll meet with our healthcare team approximately once a week until your wound is healed.
+Working side by side with your primary care physician, you’ll then meet with our healthcare team approximately once a week until your wound is healed.
 This allows for close observation and treatment of the wound and its cause.
-Once the wound is healed, we make sure you understand how to prevent it from recurring.
+Once the wound is healed, we help you understand how to prevent it from recurring.

 Many health insurance plans cover our services.
-Please check with your insurance provider.
-Bring your insurance cards and list of medications to your appointment.
+Please check with your insurance provider or our staff can help navigate insurance matters.
+Bring your insurance cards and a list of medications to your appointment.